fl16180/argonet/README.md

 ## Setup

 Download the repository.
 The code was written in Python 2.7 with Anaconda package distribution.
+Package requirements for modeling are numpy, pandas, scikit-learn, scipy.
+Visualization uses matplotlib and seaborn except for geographical heatmaps which use ggplot2 in R 3.4.

 ## Data